-I like doing wreaths because they make the perfect outdoor door decor piece, and you can try so many different things with a little hot glue, ribbon, and spray paint.
+Wreaths are fun because they make the perfect outdoor door decor piece, and you can try so many things with a little hot glue, ribbon, and spray paint.
 I’m going to share how I created my wreath that you can make for yourself for around $40 with products that you can find either at the dollar store or Walmart.
-I will also link up some other chillingly inspiring ideas to help you get those creative juices flowing.
+I will also link up some other inspiring ideas to help you get those creative juices flowing.
 Ready?
 Let’s get started!

 Materials You Will Need:

 - Grapevine wreath (any size)

 - Ribbon (I chose a sparkly black one available at Walmart)

 - Glow in the dark spray paint (optional)

 - Glitter spray paint (optional)

 Want a cool free printable pdf to help keep track of this project (and others)?
 Sign up for my email community today and snag your copy!

 I find starting with a simple sketch of your project beforehand will help you put all the pieces together.
 Sometimes it’s fun to dabble a bit, but if you’re looking for a specific look, I recommend not skipping this step.